ninalofrese/ninalofrese/README.md

 - Focusing on making apps more accessible
 - 🌐 I was a journalist in my previous life, but I also built websites in WordPress for small companies
 - ☕ I began learning code with Java, but it all started with ASP 12 years ago
-- ⚡ Travel 🧳, Metal 🤘 & Nature lover 🌅
+- ⚡ Travel 🧳, Metal 🤘, and Dog & Nature lover 🌅

 Check out some of my personal projects below!